Ptolemaic Indexing: Discussion and Future Work

-\begin{itemize} \item The performance studies in this paper have the traditional pure filtering focus, only counting distance computations.
-It would be useful to examine the performance of \ptolemaic indexing in a more realistic setting, where queries are timed on real-world data.
-As the full \ptolemaic pivoting is computationally more expensive than the triangular version (a quadratic versus linear cost in the number of pivots), there would be a tradeoff in terms of distance computation cost, pivoting cost and filtering power.
-The number of bounds actually computed, in the spectrum from linear to quadratic, would be an important optimization parameter here.
-It might even be feasible to heuristically look for high bounds to compute, by examining the distances involved.
-For real-time testing like this, it would also be relevant to compare the distance-based algorithms to spatial access methods~\citep{Gaede:1998,Manolopoulos:2006}, where possible. \item It would be interesting to examine the basic properties of the \ptolemaic pivots, as related to the space (including which composition of pivots that would give the best pivoting results).
-It seems that higher dimensionalities give \ptolemaic indexing a greater edge over the triangular one.
-In the experiments performed here, this may be due to the increased number of pivots, but even the partial \ptolemaic filtering increases its lead with with higher dimension and a higher pivot number, which cannot be explained by the quadratic growth in the number of bounds.
+It seems that higher dimensionalities give Ptolemaic indexing a greater edge over the triangular one.
+In the experiments performed here, this may be due to the increased number of pivots, but even the partial Ptolemaic filtering increases its lead with with higher dimension and a higher pivot number, which cannot be explained by the quadratic growth in the number of bounds.
 This is certainly an issue worthy of further examination.
-It also seems like high-dimensional spaces are more likely to be approximately \ptolemaic---perhaps because the distances are more similar.
+It also seems like high-dimensional spaces are more likely to be approximately Ptolemaic---perhaps because the distances are more similar.
 Based on this reasoning, high-dimensional spaces would also be more likely to be approximately triangular.
-Taking the square root, which will increase the intrinsic dimension, will make any metric \emph{exactly} \ptolemaic.
-On the other hand, both the \ptolemaic and the triangular bound will be weaker in these cases, so there is clearly a tradeoff between accuracy and filtering power.
-These are issues that could be examined both empirically and analytically. \end{itemize}
+Taking the square root, which will increase the intrinsic dimension, will make any metric \emph{exactly} Ptolemaic.
+On the other hand, both the Ptolemaic and the triangular bound will be weaker in these cases, so there is clearly a tradeoff between accuracy and filtering power.
+These are issues that could be examined both empirically and analytically.